-The Department will review the workplans, reports, schedules, and other documents ("submittals") which require the Department's approval in accordance with the conditions of this permit.
-The Department will notify the Permittee in writing of any submittal that is disapproved, and the basis therefore.
-Condition I.L. shall apply only to submittals that have been disapproved and revised by the Department, or have been disapproved by the Department, then revised and resubmitted by the Permittee, and again disapproved by the Department.
+The Department will review the workplans, reports, schedules, and other submittals which require the Department's approval in accordance with the conditions of this permit.
+The Department will notify the permittee in writing of any submittal that is disapproved, and the basis of the disapproval.
+Condition I.L. shall apply only to submittals that have been disapproved and revised by the Department, or have been disapproved by the Department, then revised and resubmitted by the permittee, and again disapproved by the Department.